mishoo/UglifyJS/README.md

   // 'function n(n,a){}var a;'
   ```

-##### mangleProperties options
+##### mangle.properties options

- - `regex` — Pass a RegExp to only mangle certain names (maps to the `--mangle-regex` CLI arguments option)
+ - `regex` — Pass a RegExp to only mangle certain names
- - `ignore_quoted` – Only mangle unquoted property names (maps to the `--mangle-props 2` CLI arguments option)
+ - `ignore_quoted` – Only mangle unquoted property names
- - `debug` – Mangle names with the original name still present (maps to the `--mangle-props-debug` CLI arguments option).
+ - `debug` – Mangle names with the original name still present.
 Defaults to `false`.
    Pass an empty string to enable, or a non-empty string to set the suffix.

 We could add more options to `UglifyJS.minify` — if you need additional
 functionality please suggest!